 It is not recommended to use a table saw circle jig for cutting small circles.
 For this, it is advisable to use a trim router in combination with a router circle cutting jig.

 If you need to cut circles on a table saw, a table saw circle jig is a great tool to have.
-The jig is adjustable, so you can cut circles of different sizes by moving the pivoting pin and locking it in place with a locking screw.
-To use the jig, first drill a hole in your workpiece and mount it onto the pivot pin.
-Then, use the circle jig as a sled to make a few passes and create a rough circle shape.
+The jig is usually adjustable, so you can cut circles of different sizes by moving the pivoting pin and locking it in place with a locking screw.

-Once you’ve got a rough circle, lock the circle jig in place using a magswitch or t-track stopper, and slowly rotate the workpiece against the saw blade until you get a smooth, even circle.
-It may take some time to get the positioning and rotation just right, but with patience and practice, you’ll be able to cut perfect circles every time.
+- Once you’ve got a rough circle, lock the circle jig in place using a magswitch or t-track stopper, and slowly rotate the workpiece against the saw blade until you get a smooth, even circle.

 What are the drawbacks of cutting a circle on a table saw?